Black Berkey® filter elements

 For more information on filtration capacity, you can consult the complete test results.

-Glyphosate is a herbicide and pesticide applied as a spray for agricultural purposes and mainly released into the environment through runoff.
+Glyphosate is a herbicide and pesticide applied as a spray for agricultural purposes and mainly released into the environment through runoff water.
 There are countless analyses proving that the molecule is everywhere, and is found in the hair, blood and urine of an ever-growing population.

 It is also increasingly present in drinking water.
 Black Berkey® purification elements reduce glyphosate in your water by more than 75%, exceeding laboratory-defined limits.